jimmyday12/fitzRoy/README.md

 -----

 The `fitzRoy` package can be used to simply get data from various sources.
 Some minimal working examples are below.

+### Getting Data

+Primarily, the tool can be used to access data from various sources.
+Data is included in the package and can be access directly however this will not be up to date.
+Each source of data has functions for updating data during the season.

 ### Footywire